Codek001/DSA-Documentation/README.md

 ### Project Overview
 This Data analysis project aims to generate insight into the sales performance of the E commerce project over the past year...

+### Data Source
+# The primary source of Data used here is in .csv file.